staksa/kilroy/README.markdown

 Kilroy is my minimal blog and resume.
 Kilroy is build on Stacey - minimal cms, which is database free.
 Stacey makes creating posts and pages super easy.
 And to make this all even more cool --everything is responsive.

+If you want, please feel free to fork or clone the Kilroy and do whatever you want with it.
+Just remember you need to know how to use Stacey.

+Just check documentation link at the bottom.

 ![Kilroy Mock-up](kilroy-mockup.png "kilroy design mock-up image")

 ## Stacey?